Gruetzig/MiiMineTutorial/README.md

 Mii Mining will generate a movable.sed used to encrypt saves used to launch an exploit do not inject into nand or it won't boot

+BTW THE TUTORIAL WORKS for 5 year olds with english native